MidFielder ~ Stephone Anthony ~ Clemson Tigers ~ 6025/243

 Dragons have a particular Skill Set and natural strengths which are divergent to those of MidFielders.

 MidFielders, whether in a 434, a 335, a 425, a 245, or whatever you come up with, are natural Super Hybrids who can quite conceivably Rush the Passer, Drop into Coverage, and, above all, Defend against the Run.

-When evaluating Wolves, this is how I break down the Attributes to which I pay most particular attention:
+When evaluating MidFielders, this is how I break things down:

 Power: Above all: Core Power.
 Torso Power is important, but Core Power, from the Knees to the Ribs, is absolutely crucial.
 All the upper body strength in the world still fails if you can't dig in your heels.
 But Core Power enables a Defensive Lineman to project Power in the Passing Game and to reject Power in the Running Game.

 Agility: Launch Velocity, Acceleration, and above all: Fluidity or Core Agility.
 Core Agility is even more essential to sustained good Health ~ and to sustained good FootBall ~ than Core Power.
 The ability to react with Serpentine smoothness is a tremendous asset in all Aspects of the Game, and certainly in the Hand to Hand Combat that characterizes Trench Warfare.
 All the Power in the World goes only so far if you're stiff and lumbering out there.

 Combat Skills: Paw Power, Mechanics ~ Hand Speed & Positioning ~ and of course: Frame.

 Intangibles: Processing Speed and Motor.
 Processing Speed or Diagnostic Velocity is about how quickly and effectively one Reads & Reacts to how the Rapidly Roiling Tactical LandScape effects Blocking Schemes, and Motor is about Endurance and Drive: How much Work has been put into Conditioning, and how it manifests itself.